-Sarah Moses’s writing and translations have appeared in various print and online journals, including Asymptote, Brick, Event, and Harper’s Magazine, as well as in the anthology Bogotá 39.
-Her co-translation of Ariana Harwicz’s novel Die, My Love was longlisted for the International Booker Prize and shortlisted for the Republic of Consciousness Prize, the Premio Valle Inclán, and the Best Translated Book Award, and Tender Is the Flesh and Nineteen Claws and a Black Bird, by Agustina Bazterrica was recently published in her translation in the UK and the US/Canada.
-Forthcoming publications include Camering, a collection of Fernand Deligny’s writings on cinema and the image, and Death by Water, a volume of poems by Alberto Manguel.
+Sarah Moses’s writing and translations have appeared in print and online, in Asymptote, Brick, Event, Harper’s Magazine and elsewhere.
+Her co-translation of Ariana Harwicz’s novel Die, My Love was longlisted for the International Booker Prize and shortlisted for the Republic of Consciousness Prize, the Premio Valle Inclán, and the Best Translated Book Award, and Tender Is the Flesh and Nineteen Claws and a Black Bird, by Agustina Bazterrica was published in her translation in the UK and the US/Canada.
+Recent and forthcoming publications including Urgent Matters by Paula Rodríguez and Nineteen Claws and a Black Bird by Agustina Bazterrica, both from Pushkin Press.